fatonhoti/Flags/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>

-<h3 align="center">Flags</h3>
+<h3 align="center">World Geography</h3>
   <p align="center">
-    Flags is an Android game that makes it super straight forward and fun to learn the flags, capitals and currencies of the World!
+    World Geography is an Android game that makes it super straight forward and fun to learn all about the world.
+Flags, capitals, currencies, languages and much more!
     <br />
     <br />
     <a href="https://github.com/fatonhoti/Flags/issues">Report Bug</a>